-Healthcare organizations must often rely on the services of third-party vendors, such as IT providers.
+Healthcare companies must often rely on the services of third-party vendors, such as IT providers.
 However, while doing so, they run the risk of exposing PHI and violating HIPAA compliance.
 To make sure that they comply with the HIPAA regulations, these organizations can make use of the official HIPAA Alliance Marketplace to connect with verified vendors, referred to as Business Associates (BAs).

 Is Microsoft 365 (Formerly Known as Office 365) HIPAA Compliant?

 Microsoft supports HIPAA for its Office suite of products and enters into Business Associate agreements (BAA) with healthcare organizations for Enterprise versions of Microsoft 365.
-However, in order to meet all requirements, it is important that you buy the right package.
-An important part of this compliance is maintaining audit logs, which are not available in all Microsoft 365 plans for business.
+However, in order to meet all requirements, it is important that you buy the right license.
+An important part of this compliance is maintaining audit logs, which are not available in all Microsoft 365 plans for the business.

 To support your digital transformation, you want to meet your compliance requirements your way.
 At the same time, you have to choose from a wide range of services.
 So, you want a HIPAA BAA that enables flexibility and choice.

 Communication Square provides you digital flexibility with Microsoft Office 365 and HIPAA assurance.
 We can provide you a Business Associate Agreement which would take all the worries off of your shoulder.
 Start exploring our Healthcare Solution to transform your business with the digital flexibility of Microsoft Office 365 and HIPAA Compliance.
 Microsoft itself states:

 “By offering a BAA, Microsoft helps support your HIPAA compliance standards, but using Microsoft services does not on its own achieve it.
 Your organization is responsible for ensuring that you have an adequate compliance program and internal processes in place and that your particular use of Microsoft services aligns with HIPAA and the HITECH Act.” – Microsoft Corporation